midnqp/alhamd-vanilla/README.md

 # `midnqp/frameworkless`
-The fastest framework to build scalable web softwares in miniscule amount of time.
-Handles 200,000 requests per second.

-Aims of this framework
+Aims of this framework:
-- Be featherweight and fast and have a simple codebase.
+- Be _featherweight_ and fast and have a simple codebase.
-- Developers will not spend time learning this framework.
-If you are good at programming, then you are good at this framework.
+- Developers shall __not__ spend time learning this framework.
+If you're good at programming, then you're good at this framework.
-- Developers will focus on designing, and business logic.
-Not on: why is the website slow, or how to send proper mime types.
+- Developers will focus on design and business logic.
+Not on: why is the website slow, or how to set proper mime types.
 This frameworks deals all that.
 Want a feature?
 Create an issue.

 # `Specifications`
-Websites/softwares built using `midnqp/frameworkless` will
+Websites/softwares built using `midnqp/frameworkless` will:
 - Serve enormous amount of requests
 - __React-like minimal DOM manipulation__, to prevent reload of webpage
 - Reuse UI components